zzunebye/obsidian-google-liked-video/README.md

-# Geulo - Youtube Liked Video Plugin
+# Geulo - YouTube Liked Video Plugin

-This plugin Fetch all the YouTube videos you have liked, search and sort them with multiple sort options, and add them to your daily note in Obsidian.

-Reviewing is as important as consuming content.
-I often find it not really helpful to search for new things, while there are always more things to learn by re-watching good YouTube videos.
-I hope this plugin, with Obsidian's power to build a knowledge base, can help us achieve that.

-With Geulo, you can also manage your liked video list by un-liking the videos in the sidebar.
+Transform your YouTube liked videos into a powerful knowledge management system within Obsidian.

+Geulo seamlessly fetches, organizes, and integrates your liked videos in YouTube directly into your Obsidian workflow.
+Perfect for researchers, content creators, and knowledge workers who believe that revisiting quality content is as valuable as discovering new material.

+**Why Geulo?** Instead of letting your liked videos disappear into YouTube's depths, Geulo brings them into your personal knowledge base where you can search, sort, and reference them alongside your notes.
+Turn passive video consumption into active knowledge building.

+**Key capabilities:**

+- Instantly access your entire YouTube liked video collection
+- Smart search and sorting to rediscover forgotten gems
+- One-click integration with your daily notes
+- Curate your collection by removing videos directly from the sidebar

-Features are still at its early stages.
-If you have any feedback or suggestions, please feel free to open an issue or contact me at [zzunebye@gmail.com](mailto:zzunebye@gmail.com).
+*Features are still at its early stages - your feedback shapes the future.* Connect with us at [zzunebye@gmail.com](mailto:zzunebye@gmail.com) or open an issue for suggestions.

 ## Features

-- **Fetch liked videos**: Retrieve all the YouTube videos you've liked and add them to your daily notes.
+### ✅ Available Now
+- **Video retrieval**: Access your entire YouTube liked video history
-- **Sidebar list** : View, search and sort your liked videos in the right sidebar.
+- **Smart sidebar interface**: Search, filter, and sort your videos with multiple options.
+Search is based on the video title, channel title, and tags.
-- **Add to daily note** : Add a liked video to your daily note by clicking on the video in the sidebar.
-- **Batch update** (coming soon): Fetch all your liked videos and update the corresponding daily notes in one go.
-- **Popular videos** (coming soon) : Retrieve and display the most popular videos.
-- **Un-like videos** : Un-like a video by clicking on the video in the sidebar.
+- **Daily note integration**: Add videos to your daily notes with a single click
+- **Collection curation**: Remove videos from your liked list directly within Obsidian
+- **Video info display**: Display video info with a single click

+### 🔄 Coming Soon
+- **Batch processing**: Bulk import and organize your entire video collection
+- **Trending insights**: Surface your most-watched and popular videos

 It is inspired by the [obsidian-google-calendar](https://github.com/YukiGasai/obsidian-google-calendar) plugin.